-AS1726-2017 considers weathered rock material to be soil if the unconfined compressive strength is less than 0.6 MPa (i.e. very low strength rock).
-These materials may be identified as "extremely weathered rock" in reports and by the abbreviation code XWR on log sheets.
+AS1726-2017 considers weathered material to be soil if the unconfined compressive strength is less than 0.6 MPa (i.e. less than very low strength rock).
+These materials may be identified as "extremely weathered material" in reports and by the abbreviation code XWM on log sheets.
 This identification is not correlated to any specific qualitative or quantitative behaviour, and the engineering properties of this material must therefore be assessed according to engineering principles with reference to any relic rock structure, fabric, or texture described in the description.

-Term Description Abbreviation Code

-Residual Derived from in-situ weathering of the underlying rock RES

-Extremely weathered material Formed from in-situ weathering of geological formations.
+Term Description Abbreviation Code Residual Derived from in-situ weathering of the underlying rock RS Extremely weathered material Formed from in-situ weathering of geological formations.
 Has strength of less than 'very low' as per as1726 but retains the structure or fabric of the parent rock.
-XWM

-Alluvial Deposited by streams and rivers ALV

-Estuarine Deposited in coastal estuaries EST

-Marine Deposited in a marine environment MAR

-Lacustrine Deposited in freshwater lakes LCS

-Aeolian Carried and deposited by wind AEO

-Colluvial Soil and rock debris transported down slopes by gravity COL

-Topsoil Mantle of surface soil, often with high levels of organic material TOP

-Fill Any material which has been moved by man FILL

-Littoral Deposited on the lake or sea shore LIT

-Unidentifiable Not able to be identified UID
+XWM Alluvial Deposited by streams and rivers ALV Fluvial Deposited by channel fill and overbank (natural levee, crevasse splay or flood basin) FLV Estuarine Deposited in coastal estuaries EST Marine Deposited in a marine environment MAR Lacustrine Deposited in freshwater lakes LAC Aeolian Carried and deposited by wind AEO Colluvial Soil and rock debris transported down slopes by gravity COL Slopewash Thin layers of soil and rock debris gradually and slowly deposited by gravity and possibly water SW Topsoil Mantle of surface soil, often with high levels of organic material TOP Fill Any material which has been moved by man FILL Littoral Deposited on the lake or seashore LIT Unidentifiable Not able to be identified UID